TID-Lab/Aggie-FuCo/README.md

 Only the `console` and `file` transports are enabled by default.
 Transports can be disabled using the `"disabled"` field included in each section in the `config/secrets.json` file.

-### Remote access
+### <del>Remote access

-See the first part of the Tableau docs in [BI Connector setup](docs/content/tableau/bi-connector-setup.md).
+<del>See the first part of the Tableau docs in [BI Connector setup](docs/content/tableau/bi-connector-setup.md).

-### Data visualization using Tableau
+### <del>Data visualization using Tableau

-Setting up and viewing Tableau visualizations in Aggie requires installing Tableau's MongoDB BI Connector on the server that acts as a bridge between Tableau and MongoDB.
+<del>Setting up and viewing Tableau visualizations in Aggie requires installing Tableau's MongoDB BI Connector on the server that acts as a bridge between Tableau and MongoDB.
 To set up the BI Connector, follow these steps: [BI Connector setup](docs/content/tableau/bi-connector-setup.md).

 ## Architecture